MTP/IP Supported Platforms

 Mac OS X osx

-Binaries are built against the Mac OS X 10.5 sdk for 32-bit and 64-bit processors.
+Binaries are built for both 32-bit and 64-bit processors.

 Solaris SPARC solaris